CREATING MUSIC WITH COMPUTERS RESEARCH PROJECT - 2022/3

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide you with the opportunity to demonstrate your independence in the planning, research, and production of a large body of computer based compositional and/or other sound/music led creative practice\ and your ability to understand and explain this work in contextually aware, theoretically informed, and insightfully reflective ways.
+The assessment strategy is designed to provide you with the opportunity to demonstrate your independence in the planning, research, and production of a large body of computer based compositional and/or other sound/music led creative practice.
+An important part of this project also centres on your ability to explain this work in contextually aware, theoretically informed, and insightfully reflective ways.

 Thus, the summative assessment for this module consists of: